 Ubuntu Server for Cloud

 Ubuntu Server for Cloud is a cloud computing solution based on Eucalyptus.
 It is a GUI used to connect and manage multiple servers to provide access to data or programs of the network.
-This is an offshoot of the Ubuntu Server.
+This is an offshoot, cloud-based version of the Ubuntu Server.
 The Ubuntu Cloud has solutions for both public and private use.